-Suction Assisted Liposuction (SAL), or traditional liposuction, employs a pressure vacuum attached to a small cannula, which is manually operated by the plastic surgeon to suction the excess fat as it is broken up.
+Suction Assisted Liposuction (SAL), or traditional Liposuction, employs a pressure vacuum attached to a small cannula, which is manually operated by the plastic surgeon to suction the excess fat as it is broken up.

 Ultrasonic Assisted Liposuction (UAL) uses ultrasound to disrupt the fat cells, making the removal of fat easier, reducing the chances of bleeding complications, trauma and bruising.
 The liquefied fat can be drained as its being liquefied or afterwards.
 This technique is seen as less traumatic and more efficient than other methods, and gives the doctor more control when contouring the body, producing softer, smoother results and better definition.
 It also produces more skin tightening during the post-operative period.
 This plastic surgery can be performed on both men and women, in the male breast area, abdomen and back.

 Suction Assisted Liposuction (SAL) risks include numbness, swelling and color changes in the treated area as well as irritation at the cannula insertion point.
-Fluid imbalance is another complication that may arise after the liposuction procedure.
-In some cases, persistent swelling may last for weeks or months after liposuction.
+Fluid imbalance is another complication that may arise after the procedure.
+In some cases, persistent swelling may last for weeks or months after the procedure.
 Another risk is an embolism, detached fat that travels to the brain or lungs, or is trapped in blood vessels.

 Minimal risks are associated with Power Assisted Liposuction (PAL) including uneven, wrinkled, and/or loose skin that can tighten over time.
 In addition, there may be moderate changes in the pigmentation of treated area.